jonjonsson/Emby-MDBList-Collection-Creator/README.md

 * Collection Images: Upload local or remote images for collections posters
 * Seasonal Collections: Specify when a collections should be visible
 * Collection Ordering: Show your collections in order of which one was update
+* Collection Description: Add description from MDBList or create your own
 * Backup & Restore: Additional utilities to backup and restore watch history and favorites

 ## Prerequisites: